devout27/paysley-woocommerce/paysley/readme.txt

 === Paysley ===

 Contributors: paysley
-Tags: credit card, paysley, google pay, apple pay, nedbank, payment method, payment gateway Requires at least: 5.0
+Tags: credit card, paysley, google pay, apple pay, payment method, payment gateway Requires at least: 5.0
-Tested up to: 5.3.2
+Tested up to: 5.5.3
 Requires PHP: 7.0
 Stable tag: 1.0.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+== Screenshots ==
+1. Payment Settings
+2. Chekout Page
+3. Payment Page
+4. Input Card Number
+5. Payment Success
+6. Success Page

 Payments over multiple channels

 == Description ==

-= Because you want more than just a shopping cart experience =
+= WHEN YOU NEED MORE THAN JUST A SHOPPING CART PAYMENT SOLUTION =

-* Take payments online and offline
+* Accept payments online, or accept payments offline using our secure Virtual Terminal
 * Use your preferred merchant service provider
-* Promote directly on Facebook, LinkedIn and Twitter
+* Promote directly on Facebook, LinkedIn, and Twitter, or with WhatsApp

 = Changing the way you take card-not-present payments. =

-Paysley is a single card-not-present payment platform that allows you to accept payments in a variety of ways: SEPA, Paypal, Credit/Debit Card, Nedbank EFT, google pay, apple pay and more.
-Add Paysley to your shopping cart for easy and secure payments during checkout, or use your Paysley portal to deliver payment requests to your customers using text messaging (SMS), email, social media, and QR codes.
+Paysley is a multifunctional payment solution that allows you to accept payments in various ways: Paypal, Credit/Debit Card,Direct Debit, Google Pay, Apple Pay, and more.
+Add Paysley to your shopping cart for easy and secure payments duringcheckout, or use your Paysley portal to deliver payment requests to your customers using text messaging (SMS), email,social media, and QR codes.

-Paysley is the best payment solution available for merchants who need payment flexibility, or if your business has grown beyond just eCommerce and the service you offer requires you to take payments anywhere, anytime.
+Paysley is the best payment solution available for merchants who need payment flexibility or when your business has grownbeyond just eCommerce, and you want to take payments anywhere, anytime.

 == Features ==

-* Accept payments via Paysley.
-* Partial / Full refund.
+* Automatic invoicing & receipts
+* Manage partial or full refunds
+* Instant reporting
+* Sale campaigns on social media

 == Localization ==